ctsai-1/wheelchair-design-platform/README.md

  __**Cloud server**__
 the project is based on a cloud server, where the data collected are uploaded and stored.
 For this purpose the data centric design Hub prototype from Tu Delft has been used.

-1. creates an account, by signing up to this link with your e-mail address, name and password.
+1. creates an account, by signing up to this link [DCD hub](https://dwd.tudelft.nl/auth/signin?login_challenge=c84123b9885e483daef1bb1d8c2f8186) with your e-mail address, name and password.
-2. click on my thing button to create your THING. this will generate a thing id and an access token for your thing.
+2. click on my thing button to create your THING.
+This will generate a thing id and an access token for your thing.
 3. Copy and save this information, as they will enble the communication between the hub and the raspberry.

  __**Raspberry Pi**__

 1. at the root of your project folder, create a .env file and paste the following lines

       THING_ID = os.environ['THING_ID']
       THING_TOKEN = os.environ['THING_TOKEN']

 2.